Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.

-Despite progress in developing treatments that have improved life expectancies for patients with advanced-stage cancer, the American Cancer Society estimates that 595,690 people will die from cancer in 2016.
+Despite progress in developing treatments that have improved life expectancies for patients with advanced-stage cancer, the American Cancer Society estimates that 608,570 Americans will die of cancer in 2021.
 People with cancer die under various circumstances.
 A report of the Dartmouth Atlas Project analyzed Medicare data from 2003 to 2007 for cancer patients older than 65 years who died within 1 year of diagnosis.
 Across the United States, 29% of patients died in a hospital, with 61.3% hospitalized at least once in the last month of life.
 In addition, 24% of patients were admitted to an intensive care unit at least once.
 Approximately 6% of patients nationwide received chemotherapy in the last month of life.
 Conversely, about 55% of patients who died used hospice service; however, the average length of stay was only 8.7 days, and 8.3% of patients were enrolled in the last 3 days of life.
 Significant regional variations in the descriptors of end-of-life (EOL) care remain unexplained.

 Patient and family preferences may contribute to the observed patterns of care at the EOL.
 Patient recall of EOL discussions, spiritual care, or early palliative care, however, are associated with less-aggressive EOL treatment and/or increased utilization of hospice.[3,4,5,6,7] In addition, death in a hospital has been associated with poorer quality of life and increased risk of psychiatric illness among bereaved caregivers.
 (Refer to the PDQ summary on Planning the Transition to End-of-Life Care in Advanced Cancer for more information.)
 Thus, it is important to help patients and their families articulate their goals of care and preferences near the EOL.